Deecode60/my_todo_project/README.md

   "completed": false

 }
- # completed will be False by default
+complete is always False by default
 Response Example:

 {